 - 18. Initial advice to the debtor could be provided by a lead generator or debt packager.
-The insolvency practitioner should have procedures in place to ensure that any advice given by the lead generator or debt packager is recorded in a complete and accurate manner (which might include recordings of telephone calls, transcripts of webchats, or written notes) and that the insolvency practitioner is able to obtain access to such records maintained by a lead generator or debt packager in relation to the debtor. - 19.
-An insolvency practitioner could be asked to give advice on a debtor's financial difficulties and the way in which those difficulties might be resolved.
-The insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor, that: - a) the role of adviser is explained to the debtor, namely providing advice that strikes a fair balance between the interests of the debtor and their creditors, in the context of identifying the most appropriate and workable solution to the debtor's financial difficulties; - b) sufficient information is obtained to make a preliminary assessment of the solutions available and their viability; - c) the obligations of the debtor to cooperate and provide full disclosure are explained.
-The insolvency practitioner should be able to form a view of whether the debtor has a sufficient understanding of the situation and the consequences of an IVA, and whether there will be full cooperation in seeking a solution; - d) when considering possible solutions, account is taken of the impact of each solution on the debtor and their assets, including any family home, and on any third parties.
-Authority should be obtained, where appropriate, from any third-party individuals whose income is to be shown in the income and expenditure statement or who have an interest in any assets included in the proposal; and - e) the debtor is provided with an explanation of all the options available, the advantages and disadvantages of each, and the likely costs of each so that the solution best suited to the debtor's circumstances can be identified.
-Insolvency practitioners should avoid using generic advantages and disadvantages and should use the details provided by the debtor to provide relevant information tailored to the circumstances of the debtor.
+The insolvency practitioner should have procedures in place to ensure that any advice given by the lead generator or debt packager is recorded in a complete and accurate manner (which might include recordings of telephone calls, transcripts of webchats, or written notes) and that the insolvency practitioner is able to obtain access to such records maintained by a lead generator or debt packager in relation to the debtor. - 42.19.
+An insolvency practitioner may could be asked to give advice on a debtor's financial difficulties, and the way in which those difficulties might be resolved.
+The insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor, that: - a) the role of adviser is explained to the debtor, at this stage advising namely providing advice that strikes a fair balance between the debtor(in the debtor's interests) but of the debtor and their creditors, in the context of needing to find aidentifying the most appropriate and workable solution to the debtor's financial difficulties; - b) sufficient information is obtained to make a preliminary assessment of the solutions available and their viability; - c) the obligations of the debtor to cooperate and provide full disclosure are explained.
+The insolvency practitioner should be able to form a view of whether the debtor has a sufficient understanding of the situation and the consequences of an IVA, and whether there will be full cooperation in seeking a solution; - d) when considering possible solutions, account is taken of the impact of each solution on the debtor and the debtor'stheir assets, in particular the including any family home, and on any third parties that may.
+Authority should be affected; obtained, where appropriate, from any third-party individuals whose income is to be shown in the income and expenditure statement or who have an interest in any assets included in the proposal; and - e) the debtor is provided with an explanation of all the options available, the advantages and disadvantages of each, and the likely costs of each so that the solution best suited to the debtor's circumstances can be identified. <a href="Insolvency practitioners should avoid using generic advantages and disadvantages and should use the details provided by the debtor to provide relevant information tailored to the circumstances of the debtor.
 This explanation should be confirmed to the debtor in writing no later than the date on which an IVA proposal is issued.